JarKanni/nd_wheat/README.md

 ### Questions
 1. How has wheat production changed since 1990, and why?

-2. Which crops are mostly grown in North Dakota / Mountrail County today?
+2. Which crops are mostly grown in North Dakota today?